LogoActuator Machining

 Match materials to mitigate severe galling risks.

-Using a hard steel pin directly in a bare aluminum hole, or matching stainless steel with stainless steel of the same hardness, guarantees rapid galling and failure.
-A bronze bushing or hard anodizing (for Al) is required.
+Using a hard steel pin directly in a bare aluminum hole, or matching stainless steel with stainless steel of similar hardness, can cause galling, seizure, or accelerated bore wear.
+A bronze bushing, hard anodizing, hardness split, or lubricant strategy should be decided before RFQ release.

 How the Tolerance Tool Routes the Decision